daronphang/coding_resources/source_code_management.md

 git clone <repo URL>
 ```
 ### Git Pull:
-Pull command is used to fetch and download content from
-remote repository and immediately update local repository to match
-that content i.e. combination of git.fetch and git.merge.
+Pull command is used to fetch and download content from remote repository and immediately update local repository to match that content i.e. combination of git.fetch and git.merge.
+To pull other branches from remote repo, use git fetch followed by git pull origin <new_branch_name>.

 ```
 git pull <remote URL>
 git pull --no-commit <remote>

+git fetch --all                            Fetch all branches in remote repo git fetch <remote> <branch>

+git pull origin <new_branch_name>
+git pull <repo> <remotebranchname>:<localbranchname>
 ```
 ### Gitignore:
 Text file that tells git which files to ignore.
 Local .gitignore